 The peripheral arteries most often affected by PAD are in the legs, neck and abdomen, but PAD can also involve the arteries leading to the aorta, brain, arms, kidneys and stomach.
 PAD is a branch of peripheral vascular disease (PVD), which can occur in vessels both within and outside the heart.

-At UPMC Susquehanna Heart & Vascular Institute, our team of experienced vascular surgeons extend compassionate, state-of-the-art care to help people of all ages achieve optimal vascular health.
-If you would like to learn more about how we treat peripheral arterial disease in Williamsport, PA, and the surrounding areas, Find a Provider at UPMC Susquehanna.
+At UPMC Heart and Vascular Institute, our team of experienced vascular surgeons extend compassionate, state-of-the-art care to help people of all ages achieve optimal vascular health.
+If you would like to learn more about how we treat peripheral arterial disease in Williamsport, PA, and the surrounding areas, Find a Provider at UPMC.

 Peripheral Arterial Disease Symptoms